Qbricks/qbricks.github.io/README.md

 ### Source code

-The SQbricks source code will be available as an open source archive in this repository once authorization is obtained:
+The SQbricks source code will be available as an open source archive in this repository once authorization has been obtained:
 [SQbricks](https://github.com/Qbricks/qbricks.github.io/tree/main/Artifacts/SQbricks).